BodenmillerGroup/ImcSegmentationPipeline/README.md

 ## Introduction

 The pipeline is based on CellProfiler (http://cellprofiler.org/, tested v4.0.6) for segmentation and Ilastik (http://ilastik.org/, tested v1.3.5) for pixel classification.
-It is streamlined by using the specially developed imctools python package (https://github.com/BodenmillerGroup/imctools, >v2.1) as well as custom CellProfiler modules (https://github.com/BodenmillerGroup/ImcPluginsCP, release v4.2.1).
+It is streamlined by using the specially developed `imctools` python package (https://github.com/BodenmillerGroup/imctools, >v2.1) as well as custom CellProfiler modules (https://github.com/BodenmillerGroup/ImcPluginsCP, release v4.2.1).

 This repository showcases the basis of the workflow with step-by-step instructions.
-To run this more automatized, we recommend our Snakemake implementation: https://github.com/BodenmillerGroup/ImcSegmentationSnakemake
+For a dockerized version of the pipeline, check out [steinbock](https://github.com/BodenmillerGroup/steinbock).

 This pipeline was developed in the Bodenmiller laboratory at the University of Zurich (http://www.bodenmillerlab.org/) to segment hundreds of highly multiplexed imaging mass cytometry (IMC) images.
 However we think that this concept also works well for other multiplexed imaging modalities.